StanJulia/StanSample.jl/README.md

 ## Usage

-It is recommended that you start your Julia process with multiple worker processes to take advantage of parallel sampling, eg
+It is recommended that you start your Julia process with multiple worker processes to take advantage of parallel sampling, e.g.:

 ```sh
 julia -p auto